 - browsing history

-On the other hand, unlike Firefox, Vivaldi supports a wide range of syncing options such as bookmarks and speed dials, settings, passwords, autofill data, typed history, remote sessions, reading list, and notes from any browser you are currently using.
+On the other hand, unlike Firefox, Vivaldi supports a wide range of syncing options such as bookmarks and speed dials, settings, passwords, autofill data, typed history, remote sessions, a reading list, and notes from any browser you are currently using.

-The good thing about Firefox is that it provides a syncing option through QR code scanning with the Android and iOS devices compared to Vivaldi, which only has this feature available for Android.
+The good thing about Firefox is that it provides a syncing option through QR code scanning with Android and iOS devices compared to Vivaldi, which only has this feature available for Android.

 Related: Mozilla Firefox vs. Brave

 Firefox (left picture) supports Google as its default search engine.
 However, you can change it to DuckDuckGo, Wikipedia, Bing, and Amazon from the settings.

 Similarly, on Vivaldi (right picture), Yahoo is the default search engine, but the users can change it to Bing, Google, DuckDuckGo, Ecosia, Startpage.com, and Wikipedia.

 You can add custom websites on Firefox through add-ons, while on Vivaldi, you can add a custom web engine by going to the search settings and clicking on the (+) icon, which gives you access to add your favorite search engine.

 Firefox provides Enhanced Tracking Protection for desktops, which is multi-layered protection to block social media trackers, cross-site cookies, crypto miners, and fingerprints.
 It also blocks efforts to track the content in private windows.